vahidAK/PatMat/README.md

                         using samtools faidx.
   --methylcallfile METHYLCALLFILE, -mc METHYLCALLFILE
-                        The path to the per-read methylation call file or the bam file with mthylation tag.
+                        The path to the per-read methylation call file or the bam file with methylation tag.

 Optional arguments:
   --tool_and_callthresh TOOL_AND_CALLTHRESH, -tc TOOL_AND_CALLTHRESH
                         Software you have used for methylation calling:Call threshold.
 Supported tools include guppy (bam file with CpG methylation tags), nanoplish, megalodon
-                        (megalodon calls must inlcude only CpG methylation), and deepsignal.
+                        (megalodon calls must include only CpG methylation), and deepsignal.
 For example, nanopolish:1.5 is when methylation calling performed by nanopolish and a CpG with llr >= 1.5 will be considered as methylated and llr <= -1.5 as unmethylated, anything in between will be considered as ambiguous call and ignored.
-For guppy, megalodon, and deepsignl call thresold will be delta probability (0-1).
+For guppy, megalodon, and deepsignl call threshold will be delta probability (0-1).
 For example threshold 0.4 means any call >=0.7 is methylated and <=0.3 is not and between 0.3-0.7 will be ignored.
 Default is